Go on to Part Two

 Aug.
 22 Stoke-on-Trent, England Trentham Gardens

 The band played in support of Marc Bolan’s T Rex who, at the time, were one of the hottest properties in British music.
 As expected, the crowd of 2,500 fans was extremely excited and enthusiastic about seeing their glam rock heroes.
-Still, Phil has remarked that he was impressed with how well behaved and accepting the mostly young audience was while Giant was on stage.
+Still, Phil and Derek have both remarked that they were impressed with how well behaved and accepting the mostly young audience was while Giant was on stage.
 One person in attendance even claims Giant was enthusiastically called out for more than one encore.
 Interestingly, about a year later, Derek referred back to this show in an interview and claimed GG “went down a storm” while T Rex did not do as well.
 A couple songs from T. Rex’s set have been released on a live compilation album where they bear the date of Aug.
 26. However, a review published in the next day’s Evening Sentinel confirms the Aug.
 22 date.

 Stoke-on-Trent ad and ticket - T. Rex gig Aug.
 22, 1971